Tips to Care for a Root Canal Tooth

-- Mouthrinse: Sometimes an antibacterial or antiseptic mouthrinse is beneficial because it can help decrease chances of infection and helps you maintain good oral hygiene.
+- Mouthrinse: Sometimes an antibacterial or antiseptic mouth rinse is beneficial because it can help decrease the chances of infection and helps you maintain good oral hygiene.
 Using a warm salt rinse is recommended because salt inhibits dental bacteria and promotes healing.

-Eat foods that are healthy and soft like banana, pasta, eggs, and soft vegetables until your tooth is restored.
+Eat foods that are healthy and soft like bananas, pasta, eggs, and soft vegetables until your tooth is restored.
 This will eliminate unnecessary pressure on your tooth.

 Proper oral hygiene

 Your tooth may have needed a root canal from a recent trauma or from a failed previous restoration.
 A majority of teeth need root canals because of deep tooth decay that is caused by poor brushing and flossing habits.

 If you had a root canal in San Diego, you need to care for your treated tooth and the rest of your oral cavity by maintaining a good routine.
 Brush with a soft-bristled toothbrush twice daily.
 Floss to avoid gum irritation and food trapped between teeth.
 While you need to brush gently around your root canal tooth, there is no reason to avoid routine brushing and flossing.